fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 chartPresent: false
 ---

-FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
-In this page, we'll see how to render charts using FusionCharts and PHP wrapper.
+FusionCharts Suite XT includes the FusionCharts PHP wrapper that lets you create interactive, data-driven charts in your PHP website without writing any JavaScript code.

+JavaScript and HTML code is used to generate charts in the browsers.
+The server-side PHP wrapper generates the required JavaScript and HTML code as a string, which is then used to render charts on a browser page.
 We'll start with simple examples of creating a [chart]({% site.baseurl %}/getting-started/php/your-first-chart-using-php#create-your-first-chart-1), then a [gauge]({% site.baseurl %}/getting-started/php/your-first-chart-using-php#create-your-first-gauge-7) and a [map]({% site.baseurl %}/getting-started/php/your-first-chart-using-php#create-your-first-map-10).

 Before going through this article, please [install]({% site.baseurl %}/getting-started/php/install-using-php '@@open-newtab') FusionCharts PHP wrapper, if not already installed.

 ## Create your first chart

-In this section, we will create a chart using `FusionCharts PHP` wrapper.
+In this section, we will create a chart using `FusionCharts PHP` server-side wrapper.
 We will create a **Column 2D** chart, which has the `column2d` chart alias in FusionCharts.
 We have 95+ chart types with their respective aliases for you to explore.
 Find the complete list of chart types [here]({% site.baseurl %}/chart-guide/getting-started/list-of-charts '@@open-newtab').

 Let's start with a simple example of "Countries With Most Oil Reserves" chart, which we will plot in a Column 2D chart as shown below: